The Four Steps

 In Stage 1, the personal stage, we learn mindfulness skills to manage attention and emotions through four modes of experience:

 We first learn to pay attention to our body’s posture, movements, and actions in the present moment and to relax potential muscle tension.
 This generally takes about a week.
-In the following week, we learn skills to prevent ruminative, obsessive, catastrophic, and otherwise unhelpful ways of thinking.
-In the week after that, we learn to feel body sensations that continually interact with our thoughts in a way that reduces our emotionally reactivity.
+The following week, we learn skills to prevent ruminative, obsessive, catastrophic, and otherwise unhelpful ways of thinking.
+In the week after that, we learn to feel body sensations that continually interact with our thoughts to reduce our emotional reactivity.
 We learn skills that make it easy to let go of unhelpful thoughts and destructive emotional reactions.

 Once these valuable skills have been developed, which takes approximately 4 weeks for most people, we are less distracted, our mind is more focused in the present, we are less likely to nurture unhelpful thoughts, sleep is generally improved, and we are markedly less emotionally reactive.
 We can then invest these personal skills into the second part of the program, which involves three more stages.
 During these three stages, we address challenges important to you.